Optimizing Heat Alert Issuance with Reinforcement Learning: #1

+\mysection{Details of the Bayesian Rewards Model} Recall our formulation for the expected per capita rate of NOHR hospitalizations at time $t$ in county-summer $(k,j)$ when taking action $a$:

+\paragraph{The baseline and effectiveness functions} Note that $\lambda_k$ and $\tau_k$ are unique to each location $k$, allowing for spatial heterogeneity and thus reducing the possibility of unobserved spatial confounding \citeA{bell2015explaining, nobre2021effects, tec2024space}.
+However, this design introduces the challenge of estimating these functions under limited data for each county (11 summers between 2006 and 2016).
+This challenge is amplified by the low signal in the health effects of heat and heat alerts \cite{weinberger_heat_2021}.
+To address this, we adopt a (generalized) linear model for $\lambda_k$ and $\tau_k$ paired with (i) borrowing statistical strength across counties using a data-driven random effects prior and (ii) injecting domain knowledge on the signs of certain coefficients.
+The functions $\lambda_k$ and $\tau_k$ are specified as

-We now provide fine-grained details about the rewards model specification.
-In the vector of temporal covariates $s_t$, the piecewise linear expansion on QHI in $\lambda$ (the baseline function) has knots at the 25th and 75th percentiles.
-In $\tau$ (the alert effectiveness function), we include only a linear term for QHI---again, conditional on day of summer and excess QHI (compared to the average of the last 3 days)---to both stabilize effect identification and facilitate interpretation.
+where $\beta_k$ and $\delta_k$ are the model coefficients for each county $k\in\gK$.
+While this specification is a linear combination of state variables, we allow for non-linear effects by using a piecewise linear basis expansion on the quantile of heat index (QHI) and a spline basis on the day of summer.
+The piecewise linear expansion on QHI in $\lambda$ (the baseline function) has knots at the 25th and 75th percentiles.
+In $\tau$ (the alert effectiveness function), we include only a linear term for QHI---again, conditional on day of summer and excess QHI (compared to the average of the last 3 days, a time window informed by the literature on heat waves and health \citeA{metzger_heat_waves_2010})---to both stabilize effect identification and facilitate interpretation.
 The spline on day of summer (with 3 degrees of freedom) is included in both $\lambda$ and $\tau$.

-Lastly, for the data-driven prior, we train one neural network for $\beta$ (the coefficients of the baseline function) and another for $\delta$ (the coefficients of the alert effectiveness function).
-Both networks have one hidden layer with 32 units---this modest architecture avoids overfitting the relatively small number of spatial features in our dataset.
+Figure \ref{fig:time_series} illustrates the interaction of $\lambda_k$ and $\tau_k$ to capture the total effect of heat alerts on NOHR hospitalizations.
+For instance, we see that in early summer it is possible to have high heat alert effectiveness even when the heat index is not as high as it is later in the summer, possibly because people are less well-adapted to heat and/or more responsive to heat alerts early on.

+\paragraph{Data-driven prior} We propose a data-driven prior distribution that allows borrowing statistical strength from other locations while preserving the possibility of spatial heterogeneity.
+Let $w_k$ denote the vector of county-level features that are not included in the state vector but are predictive of the effect of heat and heat alerts on hospitalizations (see ``County-level characteristics'' in \ref{sec:data}), and let $\gamma_k = [\beta_k; \delta_k]=(\gamma_k^\ell)_{\ell=1}^L$ denote the parameters corresponding to county $k$.
+Let N() denote a normal distribution.
+Then, the prior distribution of each $\gamma_k^\ell$ is set independently as $p_\theta(\gamma_k^\ell | \sigma_\ell, w_k)$ =